awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

-# Using roles to collect inventory, run maintenance window tasks, and view OpsData: AWSServiceRoleForAmazonSSM<a name="using-service-linked-roles-service-action-1"></a>
+# Using roles to collect inventory, run maintenance window tasks, and view OpsData: `AWSServiceRoleForAmazonSSM`<a name="using-service-linked-roles-service-action-1"></a>

 AWS Systems Manager uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Systems Manager\.
 Service\-linked roles are predefined by Systems Manager and include all the permissions that the service requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Systems Manager easier because you don’t have to manually add the necessary permissions\.
 Systems Manager defines the permissions of its service\-linked roles, and unless defined otherwise, only Systems Manager can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy can't be attached to any other IAM entity\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about other services that support service\-linked roles, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes** in the **Service\-linked roles** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

 ## Service\-linked role permissions for Systems Manager<a name="service-linked-role-permissions-service-action-1"></a>